shakes76/PatternAnalysis-2023/recognition/project_s4745511/README.md

 Lastly, for the optimizer I use the Adam Optimizer as the optimizer for my model.
 The learning_rate parameter specifies the step size at which the optimizer updates the model's parameters during training.
 In this case, you've set it to 0.0001.
 A smaller learning rate means smaller steps, which can help the optimizer converge more stably but may require more training epochs.
 The choice of the learning rate depends on the specific problem, and it often requires experimentation to find the optimal value.
 A common range for learning rates is between 0.1 and 0.0001.

 ### 3.3 Classification Model:
 The feature vectors produced by the SNN's network is leveraged by the classification model to perform binary classification.
 It consists of a neural network architecture with layers such as dense layers and batch normalization.
 Pairs of images comprise the input to the classification model.
 These pairs are processed by the model through the SNN's subnetwork to obtain their feature vectors.
 To improve the model's generalization, the feature vectors are then normalized.
+I also used the vgg16 architechture, but due to low accuracy reverted back to cnn architechture.

 For predicting the probability of the input image pair belonging to class 1 (e.g., Alzheimer's disease), a final dense layer with a sigmoid activation function is used.
 The output of the sigmoid activation is a probability value between 0 and 1, where values closer to 1 indicate a positive classification (class 1), while values closer to 0 represent a negative classification (class 0).